brucontrol/docs/docs/dashboard/tool-mode.md

 # Tool Mode

 The dashboard has two modes: **Pan** and **Edit**.
 They control whether you navigate the canvas or select and manipulate elements.
-The current mode is persisted in a browser cookie and restored when you return.
+The current mode is saved to a browser cookie, but always resets to **Pan mode** when opening a workspace.

 ## Pan Mode